 The Global Business Council is seeking new members for its Advisory Board.
 Do you have international experience, either living or working abroad?
 Have you obtained, or are working toward, your Certified International Property Specialist (CIPS) designation?
 Or do you want to volunteer at your Association in a new way, while at the same time tapping in to the burgeoning market of global real estate?
 Please contact Steve Strode for more information.

 Women's Council of REALTORS® (WCR) – Oregon Chapter+

 The Women's Council of REALTORS® (WCR) is a national organization and network of successful REALTORS®, empowering women to exercise their potential as entrepreneurs and industry leaders.
 The Oregon chapter also supports four local chapters: Greater Portland Area, Central Oregon Area, Rogue Valley, and Southern Oregon.

-Agents can maximize their potential by earning the CRS® designation and joining the organization that has served the country's top-producing agents since 1977.
-CRS® designees benefit from nationwide referral opportunities, a professional image that attracts customers, and sales and marketing support.
+Agents can maximize their revenue potential by earning the CRS® designation and joining then Residential Real Estate Council (RRC) that has served the country's top-producing agents since 1977.
+CRS® designees benefit from nationwide referral opportunities, a professional image that attracts customers, and extensive sales and marketing support.

-The CRS® designation is awarded to experienced REALTORS® who complete advanced training in listing and selling.
-Only 4% of REALTORS® nationwide have earned the prestigious Certified Residential Specialist (CRS) designation.
-CRS-trained REALTORS® complete more than three times the transactions than the average REALTOR®, and their annual gross sales are three times higher, according to a 2009 survey.
+The CRS® designation is awarded to experienced REALTORS® who completed advanced education and training.
+Only 3% of REALTORS® nationwide have earned the prestigious Certified Residential Specialist (CRS) designation.
+CRS-trained REALTORS® complete more than twice the transactions than the average REALTOR®, and their annual gross sales are nearly double, according to a 2017 survey.

 For more information, go to: